 What’s the difference between e-commerce and retail?
 Are there more benefits with one than the other?
 Have you ever asked yourself either of these questions?
-Businesses have seen success in both industries, and choosing to move into one or the other can be difficult.
+Businesses have seen success in both industries like eBay, Amazon, and Wal-Mart, and choosing to move into one or the other can be difficult.
 Today, we will look at how e-commerce and retail compare and how businesses can move from one to the other.

 Let’s start by defining each of these.
 E-commerce is the activity of electronically buying or selling products and online services over the Internet.
 Retail is the sales of goods sold from a single point, including malls, supermarkets, and department stores, to the consumer in a small quantity.

 Now, let’s examine each of these closer and see how the two compare.

 Interaction with the Product.

 Retail: A customer can physically interact with the product at a retail store and make sure it is what they are looking for.

 E-Commerce: With e-commerce, customers have to rely on pictures and product descriptions, and customer reviews to determine if the product is right for them.

 Retail: Here’s an obvious difference.
 When you purchase a product from a retail store or supermarket, short of a few exceptions, you take it home with you when you leave.
 There’s no waiting or wondering where it’s coming from unless it’s being sent from another store or a warehouse to your home.

 E-Commerce: When purchasing products from online retailers, customers must adhere to their shipping options and rates.
 Now some offer expedited shipping for a higher rate or a monthly subscription like Amazon Prime.

 Retail: When you go into a retail store as a consumer, there’s no guarantee that the desired product will be sitting there waiting for you.
 Customers have to take the chance that their time and effort spent going to the store won’t be wasted (unless they choose to call and ask first.)